The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and metamodel -- Applications in thermal-hydraulics: Description of the thermal-hydraulic use cases and datasets

-From the learning sample, the empirical $90\%$-quantile of PCT is estimated to $\hat{q}_{0.9} = 673.18^\circ$C and illustrated by the red line in Figure \ref{fig:hist}.
-As aforementioned, the ICSCREAM methodology aims to identify the values of the inputs and more precisely of $\mathbf{X_{pen}} = \lbrace X_{127}, X_{143}\rbrace $ which yield to a high probability of exceeding this quantile.
+\revB{For the sake of clarity, one reminds that the $\beta$-order quantile (or $\beta$-quantile) is defined by $q_{\beta}~=~\inf \{ y \in \mathbb{R} ~|~ \beta \leq F_{Y}(y) \}$.} From the learning sample, the empirical $90\%$-quantile of PCT is estimated to $\widehat{q}_{0.9}^{(1)} = 673.18^\circ$C (resp. $\widehat{q}_{0.9}^{(2)} =671.85^\circ$C) for IB-LOCA$_1$ (resp.
+IB-LOCA$_2$).
+As aforementioned, the ICSCREAM methodology aims to identify the values of the inputs $\mathbf{X_{pen}}$ which yield to a high probability of exceeding this quantile. \revB{Figure~\ref{fig:MDTE_q90_CV} shows the convergence plots of the estimated empirical quantile, from bootstrap method ($y$-axes are scaled to the range of variation of PCT).
+In addition, the coefficients of variation of $\widehat{q}_{0.9}$ are estimated to be less than $1\%$ ($0.76\%$ and $0.38\%$ for IB-LOCA$_1$ and IB-LOCA$_2$, respectively).
+The convergence of other statistics of PCT distribution is also verified with a coefficient of variation lower than $1\%$ for the mean and around $2\%$ for the standard deviation.}